 Jesus put great emphasis on demonstrating God's presence in the body.
 He healed the physically sick and the lame; people experienced this.
 He walked from town to town, and ate with people.
 He did not just sit in a synagogue or academy and proclaim a new "correct interpretation."
 He fed the multitudes.
 And at the Last Supper he said, "Take and eat of my body and drink of my blood."
 One of the things he was emphasizing was that his real presence - God's presence - is to be experienced and known through our physical bodies as well as in our minds.
 And that his real presence accepted fully in this way will actually transform us in the here and now; save us from ourselves and open us to the divine.
 He is telling us that the new Covenant with God through him is real, not just in a mystical understanding but in the fullness and realness of creation and ourselves.
 He was always bringing the truth of God's Spirit into concreteness; taking it beyond dogma and into the physical reality of who and how we are, here and now, in action and in body as well as in mind and spirit: in our whole real humanness.
 We are not just to love in the abstract or to worship love; but we are to love our neighbors and our enemies.
-He gives us examples such as the Good Samaritan, and others.
-Throughout every aspect of his ministry he proclaims and demonstrates the Good News in the very real and practical life we are living.
+He gives us examples such as the Good News in the very real and practical life we are living.